AyodejiO/okteto-test/README.md

 3. You should run `okteto deploy --build` to create the deployment, or if you modify the [K8s.yml](./k8s.yml) or the [okteto](./okteto.yml) file.

 4. Once your deployment has been set up, you can connect to the Okteto development platform using the command `okteto up`, and once you're connected, you should start the application using the command `go run main.go`.
+You can also use the command `make start` if you like the easy life.

-You can run the test routes in the [pods.http](./http/pods.http) file to test the respective routes.
+5. You can run the test routes in the [pods.http](./http/pods.http) file to test the respective routes.
 Don't forget to change the baseURL to yours if different.

-5. As an added advantage, you can manage the K8 cluster by hooking to it locally.
+6. As an added advantage, you can manage the K8 cluster by hooking to it locally.
 Connect your kubectl using the `okteto context use <your okteto kubernetes url>`, and view your deployment using the `kubectl get deploy -n <your namespace>`.
 You can also manually scale the deployment using the `kubectl scale --replicas=<your desired number> deployment/tech-assessment` command.

-6. To run the tests, simply run the following command `go test ./...` and you're good to go.
+7. To run the tests, simply run the following command `go test ./...` and you're good to go.
 Please feel free to make changes and send in your PR.
 I look forward to the collab.